dburt667/GitHub-Trainer/README.md

 Repository to practice GitHub

-New to  Git & GitHub Try https://try.github.io/levels/1/challenges/1 this tutorial is a quick introduction to Git
+New to  Git & GitHub [Try Git](https://try.github.io/levels/1/challenges/1) this tutorial is a quick introduction to Git

 * [Original Git](https://git-scm.com/)